 Madam Temporary Speaker, as the Government is concentrating on the National Youth Service (NYS), that is, adults from 18 years and above, there is a constituency of adolescents who should not be left out.
-It is not a place where they are going to be provided with condoms or such things.
-We want them to delay any engagement in sexual activities because abstinence has never killed anyone and we are telling them that the right time will come when they are able to take care of their actions and deal with the aftermath.
+It is not a place where they are going to be provided with condoms or such things because it is not there place.
+We want them to forget and delay because abstinence has never killed anyone and we are telling them that the right time will come when they are able to take care of their actions and deal with the aftermath.
 As of now, we want them to concentrate on their studies and become good citizens.